quantixed/imagej-macros/README.md

 In this case, **Make ROI Zoom External** will allow you to save the zoomed ROI as a separate panel.
 If you'd like to place the zoomed ROI as a further panel, select 0 to zoom the ROI so that it is the same size as a regular panel; otherwise, pick the magnification you'd prefer.

+#### Optional: invert panels or use non-standard LUTs

+The grayscale panels might look better inverted so that they are black-on-white, rather than white-on black.
+This can be helpful for dim or small features.
+To do this, open the montage that you would like to invert and select ***Invert Montage***.
+This will launch a dialog to help you to choose which panels you'd like to invert and whether you would like to outline the panels with a black border.
+It's best to do this after you have made the ROI zooms if you want to.
+There's also an "auto" mode, that will invert all panels except the right/bottom panel (contains the merge) to speed things up.

+If you'd like to switch an RGB merge panel for the OPF colour scheme, open the montages you'd like to change and select **Change Montage Merge**.
+This command simply switches Red-Orange, Green-Fresh and Blue-Purple for a slightly different look.
+To run this, you must have _NeuroCytoLUTs_ Update Site installed.

 #### Now put the rows together

 Finally, if we have more than one montage, we need to compile them together.
 Load in all the montages you'd like to compile.
 Now select *LabCode > Figure Maker > Montage Compiler*